orosiferenc3/NetflixClone/README.md

 # Netflix Clone App
-## Developer:
-orosiferenc3

-## Why I created this project?
-I created this project because i wanted to practice the flutter and this clone app was a good idea.

 ## Getting Started:
 This app was made in Android Studio.
 The programm language was Dart.
 Please do not use for your Google Play app.